lindspbenn/lindspbenn/README.md

 - 👋 Hi, I’m Lindsay!
 - 👀 I’m interested in art, music, and coding.
-- 🌱 I’m currently learning JAVA.
+- 🌱 I’m currently learning Java.

 <!--- 💞️ I’m looking to collaborate on ...